How Much are Points Worth? (2021)

 On the other hand, if you can take advantage of a “sweet spot” to use 25,000 miles to book a trip from the East Coast to Hawaii (which would otherwise have cost $800), you are getting 3.2 cents in value per point.

 For most people, we recommend holding onto your miles, unless you are getting 1.5 cents each or more.
 While you typically can't get this much value from your frequent flyer miles, you should eventually be able to do so—you usually want to hold onto them until you can.
-There are sweet-spots in different award programs (where you can book tickets for less than the normal number of points); routes where the regular prices are still high; and the opportunity to book award space far ahead of time.
+There are semi-frequent award sales with well-priced tickets in competitive markets, sweet-spots in different award programs (where you can book tickets for less than the normal number of points); routes where the regular prices are still high; and the opportunity to book award space far ahead of time.

-But because frequent flyer miles are hard to use, we only value them at around 1.2 cents each.
+But because frequent flyer miles are hard to use, we only value a typical airline mile at around 1.2 cents each.
 In other words, while we expect to eventually get 1.5 cents or more in value, we wouldn't pay more than 1.2 cents each to acquire frequent flyer miles.
 This discount offsets the effort involved to use the miles and the less convenient flight options we are likely to settle on.

 Get more value with business and first-class award tickets